Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Findings

 \subsubsection{The PDF and digital proceedings}

 The final element we explore is the Portable Document Format (PDF) itself, and the way that authors engage with it as a medium.
-In this section, to avoid confusion, we use ``research paper'' to refer to printed papers and ``research PDF'' to refer to the digital version.
-The PDF was developed by Adobe in 1993 as a file format for its Acrobat product, which promised to show digital documents in a consistent manner across platforms.
-PDF was a derivative of Adobe's already-successful Postscript programming language for specifying documents, and a proprietary file format until 2008.
+PDF was a derivative of Adobe's already-successful Postscript language for specifying documents, and a proprietary file format until 2008.
 In an article from 1998, Kasdorf compares the PDF format to SGML (Standard Generalized Markup Language), and argues that both formats should be used on the web: markup languages for screen-based content and page-based languages for printed content \cite{kasdorf1998sgml}.

 However, in the context of computer vision research, the PDF is now more of a screen-based format than a printed one.
 The PDF viewer has steadily replaced paper as the medium for reading research articles, which has led researchers to design their articles for viewing on screens, rather than as physical, printed research papers.